kluo/edx-documentation/en_us/release_notes/source/studio/index.rst

 ####################################

 ******************
-January 21, 2015
+January 22, 2015
 ******************

 * If you include cohorts in your course, you can now assign different course content to different cohorts.
 See `Cohorted Courseware Overview`_ for more details.

 * MathJax, which Studio and the LMS use to render text as "beautiful math", is now upgraded to version 2.4 from version 2.2.
+For more information, see the descriptions of `MathJax 2.4`_ and `MathJax 2.3`_.
 (OSPR-21)

-  For more information, see the descriptions of `MathJax 2.4`_ and `MathJax 2.3`_.

 * When you create a new course in Studio, edit checks now identify special characters in the **Organization**, **Course Number**, or **Course Run** fields.
-An error message now appears to prevent entry of spaces or characters such as !, ', (, or ).
+An error message appears to prevent entry of spaces or characters such as !, ', (, or ).
 (SOL-233)

 ================
 Coming Soon